 All of these elements of sound mixing happen during the final phase of a film creation, referred to as post-production.

-Expert Sound Designer/Mixer, Richard Beggs, at work in his San Francisco Presidio studio.
+Expert Sound Design Mixer Richard Beggs at work in his San Francisco Presidio studio.

 My dilemma brought me back to the purpose for making the film.
 If you follow my blog, Intrinsic Lifestyle, you know that I promote individuals who’ve followed their interest to success.
 I’m passionate about the process of self-directed learning.

-After all, my next film isn’t about sound mixing per se, it’s a profile of Richard Beggs and how his passion for hi-fi sound led him to success as a Sound Designer/Mixer in the film industry.
-It’s about how his background in fine art oil painting and music have influenced his style or ‘taste’ in sound design and mixing work.
+After all, my next film isn’t about sound mixing per se, it’s a profile of Richard Beggs and how his passion for hi-fi sound led him to success as a Sound Mixer in the film industry.
+It’s about how his background in fine art oil painting and music have influenced his style.

 Richard’s appeal is that he’s a charismatic expert in his field.
 It’s exciting to be a voyeur in his world, which consists of working with famous Hollywood directors for almost four decades.
 What he has to share is film history!

-The demographic I’ve targeted for my film includes people who work in the film industry, film professors and film students, and a general audience of people who attend indie film festivals.
+The demographic I’ve targeted for my film includes teen and women film students, people who work in the film industry, film professors and adult film students, and a general audience of people who attend indie film festivals.
 PBS viewers interested in a legendary San Francisco film professional would also find my profile intriguing.

 As far as the story is concerned, I’ll need to provide clarification for a general audience about the various roles of people who work in post production sound, and yet not bore or even worse, insult, a more sophisticated one.
 The fact is many jobs in post production sound aren’t easily defined.
 Titles continue to evolve and roles are blended due to budget constraints and technological advancements.

-I’ve shot almost all the interview footage with Richard.
-Additional interviews with a few key directors, sound experts, and family members are next.
-I’m looking forward to the editing and the sound mixing process.
+I’ve shot almost all the footage.
+I’m looking forward to post production.
 I’m fortunate to have Erin King as my Editor.